GrigoriyKruchinin/GrigoriyKruchinin/README.md

 ## Projects

-*   [First Project](https://github.com/GrigoriyKruchinin/python-project-49) - The Brain Games project is a set of mini-games designed to train mental skills and logical thinking.
+*   ["The Brain Games"](https://github.com/GrigoriyKruchinin/python-project-49) -  project is a set of mini-games designed to train mental skills and logical thinking.
-*   [Second Project](https://github.com/GrigoriyKruchinin/python-project-50) - "Difference Calculator" (gendiff) is the second project developed as part of the Hexlet course.
+*   ["Difference Calculator"](https://github.com/GrigoriyKruchinin/python-project-50) - is the second project developed as part of the Hexlet course.
 It is a command line tool to find differences between two files.

 ##